mmower/godo/README.txt

 == SYNOPSIS:

+To install the default configuration (will not overwrite an existing configuration file)

+godo --install

+To open a project with it's actions

-godo project-search-string
+godo <project>

+Where project is a search term that will match part of the project path name.

-To override the project type use -o <matcher-name>
+To open a project and override the project type (i.e. do not use heuristics):

+godo -o <matcher> <project>

 == REQUIREMENTS: